orourkedd/effects-as-data/README.md

 In Javascript, there is no built-in way to write a pure function that can also perform a <a href="https://en.wikipedia.org/wiki/Side_effect_(computer_science)">side effect</a> (i.e. write to a database, http request, etc).
 Because of this we end up writing difficult to test spaghetti code "functions" and resort to brittle testing techniques like mocking and dependency injection.

 In comes effects-as-data.
 Effects-as-data is a runtime that allows you to write pure functions that merely declare side effects (commands).
-Effects-as-data uses [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+The runtime will take care of handling the command.
+In effects-as-data, you write these pure functions using [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).

 Why generators?
 A generator is like a "function with multiple returns".
 The power of a generator is that it can hold a lexical scope between these returns and normal control flow operators can be used.
-This gives us the power to write very complex side effect production operations as a pure function.
+This gives you the power to write very complex side effect production operations as a pure function.

 ### Think in terms of inputs and outputs only